-In the EU, Article 6 of Directive 2001/83/EC (consolidated version 28.01.2019), the Pharmaceutical Code establishes the general rule that no medicinal product may be placed on the EU market without first having been granted a marketing authorisation (MA) by the relevant competent authority (ie the European Commission in the case of centrally authorised medicinal products or a national competent authority in the case of decentralised, mutual recognition or purely national authorisation procedures).
+In the EU, Article 6 of Directive 2001/83/EC (consolidated version 26.07.2019), the Pharmaceutical Code establishes the general rule that no medicinal product may be placed on the EU market without first having been granted a marketing authorisation (MA) by the relevant competent authority (ie the European Commission in the case of centrally authorised medicinal products or a national competent authority in the case of decentralised, mutual recognition or purely national authorisation procedures).
 See Practice Note: Marketing authorisations—regulatory procedures for approval of medicinal products.
-In the UK, the Pharmaceutical Code is implemented by the Human Medicines Regulations 2012 (HMRs), SI 2012/1916.
-HMRs, reg 46 prohibits the supply or offer to sell or supply, unauthorised medicinal products, as well as the supply or offer to sell or supply medicinal products outside the terms of their MA.
+In the UK, the Pharmaceutical Code is implemented by the Human Medicines Regulations

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.